yuce/nats-client-benchmarks/README.md

 ## Building the Benchmark Code

-Benchmarks runs fine on Linux, and should run without modifications on OSX.
+Benchmarks run fine on Linux, and should run without modifications on OSX.
-Other POSIX systems should be OK with no to little modifications.
+Other POSIX systems with BASH should be OK with no to little modifications.
 If you successfully run the benchmarks on Windows, I would be happy to update the instructions below.